 - Always check out the current border wait times on ezbordercrossing.com before hitting the road.

 - Visitors and returning residents should prepare for the inspection process before arriving at the inspection booth.
 Have your crossing documents available for presentation and be prepared to declare all relevant items.

 Heaviest Traffic Periods

 In general, traffic entering the U.S. on the Victoria Day holiday is expected to peak on Saturday morning, while traffic heading back to Canada is expected to peak on Monday night.
-The Blue Water bridge saw traffic spike by 81 percent during Canada’s Victoria Day last year.
+The Blue Water bridge has seen traffic spikes of 80% during Canada’s Victoria Day.

 Traffic for the U.S. Memorial Day holiday will begin to build early Friday.
 The heaviest traffic entering Canada should be on Friday and Saturday.
 The biggest backups into the U.S. will likely appear on Monday.

 Peace Arch – Just because your GPS say to go straight up or down the I-5 Corridor you should give some thought to using the Pacific Highway Truck Crossing which is only a mile away and always has less wait time.

 Below are past years advisories for Victoria Day issued by the Canadian Border Services Agency.
 We cannot say if past trends will hold up, but these serve as a useful guide.
 All of these peak periods are for traffic entering Canada.

 For Frances – Peak traffic – between 2 p.m. and 6p.m. on Thursday and Friday when border wait times may exceed 30 minutes; and between 2 p.m. and 9 p.m. on Monday, when border wait times may exceed 45 minutes.